mdo992/bobsgame-fonts/README.md

 * **FontCreator 5.6** – Shareware Licensed Software
 * **Microsoft Paintbrush, Windows XP version** – Software distributed with Windows
 * **NFTREdit** – Freeware Licensed Software
-* **Tinke** – GPL 3.0 Licensed Open Source Software
+* **Tinke** – GNU GPL 3.0 Licensed Open Source Software

 ## Installation Instructions
 See the fonts category on the Bob's Game FANDOM portal in the .md files for installation instructions.

 ## NFTR Installation Instructions
 The NFTR for Pixel Sans Textbook font includes partial coverage of CP1252.
 The only characters missing in the NFTR is the non-breaking space, florin and small tilde.
 Use [Tinke](https://github.com/pleonex/tinke) to replace the font file.
-1. Download the More English Training European ROM from ROM hosting sites (e.g. ROM Hustler or Emuparadise) and open it.
+1. Download the More English Training European ROM from ROM sites (e.g. ROM Hustler or Emuparadise) and open it.
 2. You see a file called **European_LC12.NFTR** in common/fonts/data.
 3. Press **Change file** to replace the file.
 4. Press **Save ROM** to save the ROM in a new name.